blazium-engine/blazium-docs/tutorials/3d/mesh_lod.rst

 LOD manually can be a very time-consuming process.
 As a result, automatic mesh decimation and LOD configuration is becoming increasingly popular.

-Godot provides a way to automatically generate less detailed meshes for LOD usage on import, then use those LOD meshes when needed automatically.
+Blazium provides a way to automatically generate less detailed meshes for LOD usage on import, then use those LOD meshes when needed automatically.
 This is completely transparent to the user.
 The `meshoptimizer <https://meshoptimizer.org/>`__ library is used for LOD mesh